 Standard wording is used to indicate the strength of each recommendation.
 It is desirable to provide clinicians with a standard terminology to aid interpreting the strength of recommendations.
 When making a strong recommendation guideline authors are encouraged to use 'We recommend...' and when making a weak recommendation authors should use 'We suggest...'
 The use of the active voice attributes responsibility for the recommendations to the guideline authors and their supporting organisation.
 For example 'We recommend that specialist trainees in renal medicine should sit the Knowledge Based Assessment examination before the last two years of training' (1D).
-An alternative would be 'We suggest that specialist trainees in renal medicine should be 'We suggest that specialist trainees in renal medicine should be 'We suggest that specialist trainees in renal medicine should be 'We suggest that specialist trainees in renal medicine should be 'We suggest that specialist trainees in renal medicine should be 'We suggest that specialist trainees in renal medicine should be 'We suggest that specialist trainees in renal medicine should be 'We suggest that specialist trainees in renal medicine should be 'We suggest that specialist trainees in renal medicine should become members of the RA to enhance their continuing medical education and support their professional development (2C).'
+An alternative would be 'We suggest that specialist trainees in renal medicine should become members of the UKKA to enhance their continuing medical education and support their professional development (2C).'